ChintanVachhani/syndicator/README.md

 An individual effort to create a simple event creating app with automated reposting to other event websites.

-**Note : Please make sure your MySQL.** Create .env file for your system with required variables for database as well as API Keys for event websites.
+**Note : Please make sure your MySQL is setup.** Create .env file for your system with required variables for database as well as API Keys for event websites.
 Also `npm3` is required to install dependencies properly.

 ## Commands